-The IPCryptR MACE supports only one User ID and one Crypto-Officer ID.
+The ASTRO_PDEG MACE supports only one User ID and one Crypto-Officer ID.

 7.2.
-IPCryptR MACE Services Available to the User Role.
+ASTRO PDEG MACE Services Available to the User Role.

-- Transfer Key Variable: Transfer key variables (PSK) to the MACE key database via the KVL interface. - Key Check: Obtain status information about a specific PSK via the KVL interface. - Validate User Password: Validate the current User password used to identify and authenticate the User role via the SSI interface.
-Fifteen consecutive failed validation attempts will cause the KPK to be zeroized, a new KPK to be generated, and the PSK to be invalidated (key status is marked invalid). - Zeroize Keys Via KVL: Zeroize PSKs from the key katabase via the KVL interface. - Negotiate IPsec session: establish an IPsec tunnel via the Ethernet port. - Encrypt: Encrypt plaintext data received over the Ethernet port and return ciphertext over SSI. - Decrypt: Decrypt ciphertext data received over the SSI and send plaintext over Ethernet port.
+- Transfer Key Variable: Transfer key variables (TEKs and KEKs) to the MACE key database via the KVL interface. - Key Check: Obtain status information about a specific TEK or KEK via the KVL interface. - Validate User Password: Validate the current User password used to identify and authenticate the User role via the SSI interface.
+Fifteen consecutive failed validation attempts will cause the KPK to be zeroized, a new KPK to be generated, and the TEKs and KEKs to be invalidated (key status is marked invalid). - Zeroize Keys Via KVL: Zeroize TEKs and KEKs from the key database via the KVL interface. - Encrypt: Encrypt plaintext data received over the Ethernet port and send ciphertext over SSI. - Decrypt: Decrypt ciphertext data received over the SSI and send plaintext over Ethernet port. - OTAR: Decrypt KEKs and TEKs.

 7.3.
-IPCryptR MACE Services Available to the Crypto-Officer Role.
+ASTRO PDEG MACE Services Available to the Crypto-Officer Role.

 - Program Update: Update the module firmware via the KVL interface.
 Firmware upgrades are authenticated using a digital signature.
+Loading non-FIPS Approved firmware will invalidate the module's validation.
 All keys and CSPs are zeroized during a Program Update. - Validate Crypto-Officer Password: Validate the current Crypto-Officer password used to identify and authenticate the Crypto-Officer role via the RS232 interface.
 Successful authentication will allow entrance to the RS232 shell command interface and access to the RS232 shell command services.
-Ten consecutive failed attempts causes the KPK to be zeroized, a new KPK to be generated, the PSK to be invalidated (key status is marked invalid), the password to be reset to the factory default, and the module to enter an error state that can only be cleared by power cycling the module. - Change Crypto-Officer Password: Modify the current password used to identify and authenticate the CO Role via an RS232 shell command.
-Ten consecutive failed attempts causes the KPK to be zeroized, a new KPK to be generated, PSK to be invalidated (key status is marked invalid), the password to be reset to the factory default, and the module to enter an error state that can only be cleared by power cycling the module. - Configure IPCryptR: Set configuration parameters used in the ISAKMP and IKE protocols via an RS232 shell command. - Extract Error Log: Status request via an RS232 shell command.
-Provides detailed history of error events. - Tunnel config: Provides the configuration for IKE via an RS232 shell command.
+Ten consecutive failed attempts causes the KPK to be zeroized, a new KPK to be generated, the TEKs and KEKs to be invalidated (key status is marked invalid), the password to be reset to the factory default, and the module to enter an error state that can only be cleared by power cycling the module. - Change Crypto-Officer Password: Modify the current password used to identify and authenticate the CO Role via an RS232 shell command. - Configure ASTRO PDEG: Set configuration parameters used for the Network functionality via an RS232 shell command. - Extract Error Log: Status request via an RS232 shell command.
+Provides detailed history of error events. - Security Association config: Provides the configuration for IPSec via an RS232 shell command.
+This service is used to configure bypass.